DieterPrado/AdvancedJava/README.md

 - JDBC, its an API for Java that manages java connections to databases.

 - How to interact with a database using: drivermanager, connection, statement, preparedstatement, resultset.
-These methods are:
+These classes methods are:
 - DriverManager.getConnection() - Establish and return a connection object.
 - Connection.createStatement() - Returns a statement object to execute SQL statements.
 - Statement.executeQuery() - Execute a SQL SELECT statement and returns a result set object.